neicnordic/sensitive-data-archive/sda/cmd/api/api.md

     - `401` Token user is not in the list of admins.
     - `500` Internal error due to DB failure.

+- `/key/hashed`
+  - accepts `POST` requests with the hex hash of the key and its description
+  - registers the key hash in the database.

+  - Error codes
+    - `200` Query execute ok.
+    - `400` Error due to bad payload.
+    - `401` Token user is not in the list of admins.
+    - `409` Key hash already exists in the database.
+    - `500` Internal error due to DB failures.

+    Example:

+    ```bash
+    curl -H "Authorization: Bearer $token" -H "Content-Type: application/json" -X POST -d '{"hash": "key-hex-hash", "description": "this is the key description"}' https://HOSTNAME/kes/hashed
+    ```

 #### Configure Admin users

 The users that should have administrative access can be set in two ways: